enqueuer-land/enqueuer/README.md

     - 2.yml
     - *.json

 **parallel**
+Defaults to false.
 Requisition files should be executed in parallel mode.
 The requisition file itself is still sequential, but the files are executes in parallel.

-    parallel: true (false by default)
+    parallel: true

 **log-level**
+Defaults to warning.
 Defines how information are logged in the console.
 Accepted values are: trace; debug; info; warning (default); error; and fatal.

     log-level: trace

-**max-report-level-print**/
+**max-report-level-print**
+Defaults to 1.
 The deepest level of report to be printed to the console.
-Defaults to 1.

     max-report-level-print: 2

 **plugins**
 List of in plugins used by the test scenarios.
 You can [check them out](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or [write your own](https://github.com/enqueuer-land/plugin-scaffold).

     plugins: